signalogic/SigSRF_SDK/codecs_readme.md

   #define DEBUG_OUTPUT_VOPLIB_PADDING_BYTE_APPEND                     /* show encoder padding bytes when appended */
   #define DEBUG_OUTPUT_VOPLIB_SHOW_BITSTREAM_BYTES                    /* show input bitstream bytes on entry to DSCodecDecode(), or output bitstream bytes on exit from DSCodecEncode().
 Displayed values are compressed bitstream bytes in hex format */
   #define DEBUG_OUTPUT_VOPLIB_SHOW_INTERNAL_INFO                      /* show decoder or encoder internal info, once for each framesize.
-Internal info includes CMR, I/O mode, header and/or payload format, framesize, and first payload byte */
+Internal info includes CMR, I/O mode, payload format, framesize, and first payload byte */
   #define DEBUG_OUTPUT_SHOW_INIT_PARAMS                               /* show encoder and/or decoder init params when instance is created.
 Note this flag is only active during DSCodecCreate() */

   #define DEBUG_TEST_ABORT_EXIT_INTERCEPTION                          /* test abort() and exit() function interception at encoder or decoder lib level.
 Interception prevents abort() or exit() from terminating the libary and calling application, and allows code flow to continue.
 The test will simulate one abort() and one exit() interception, and display an example event log error message.
 Note that this only applies to codecs with embedded abort() and exit() functions that cannot -- or are not allowed to -- be removed, for example due to (i) binary implementation, (ii) possible license violation if source code is modified */